EssiRoberto/EssiRoberto/README.md

 - 👋 Hi, I’m @EssiRoberto
 - 👀 I’m interested in becoming a Software Engineer
-- 🌱 I’m currently learning the basics of programming fundamental
+- 🌱 I’m currently learning the basics of programming fundamental which is not as easy as I thought.
 - 💞️ I’m looking to collaborate on different project which may arise in my course of pursuit
 - 📫 How to reach me .... +2348155738660